37 (number)

 37 (thirty-seven) is the natural number following 36 and preceding 38.

 In mathematics

 37 is the 12th prime number, and the 3rd isolated prime without a twin prime.
+37 is a sexy prime, being 6 more than 31, and 6 less than 43.
+It is the third cuban prime, the fifth lucky prime, and the fifth Padovan prime, after the first four prime numbers 2, 3, 5, and 7.
+37 remains prime when its digits are reversed, thus it is also a permutable prime.

+37 is the median value for the second prime factor of an integer.

 37 is the first irregular prime with irregularity index of 1, where the smallest prime number with an irregularity index of 2 is the thirty-seventh prime number, 157.

+37 is the third star number and the fourth centered hexagonal number.

+The sum of the squares of the first 37 primes is divisible by 37.
+Every positive integer is the sum of at most 37 fifth powers (see Waring's problem).

 The smallest magic square, using only primes and 1, contains 37 as the value of its central cell: